mutasim77/Software-Testing-Notes/README.md

 ### Test Plan:
 - Definition: A document outlining what you're going to test, how you'll test it, and the resources needed.
 - Example: For testing a new software release, a test plan might include details like which features to test, the testing schedule, the team members responsible for each task, and the testing tools to be used.

+# Basics of Automation Testing.
+VCS, CI/CD 💎
+1. Automation: What?
+Why?
+When?
+    - What: Using software to perform tests instead of manual execution.
+    - Why: Saves time, increases efficiency, and reduces human errors.
+    - When: Useful for repetitive tasks or when a quick feedback loop is needed.
+    - Example: Automating login tests for a website ensures that different user credentials are validated consistently without manual repetition.

+    - Advantages and Disadvantages:
+      - Advantages: Faster execution, repeatability, broader test coverage.
+      - Disadvantages: Initial setup time, maintenance overhead, not suitable for exploratory testing.

+2. Automated Testing Processes:
+    - Definition: The step-by-step activities followed in automated testing.
+    - Example: In automated testing, the process might involve writing test scripts, executing them, and analyzing results.
+It's like teaching a computer to perform specific tests.

+3. Types of Tests to Automate:
+   - Definition: Deciding which tests are suitable for automation.
+   - Example: Regression tests (ensuring existing features still work after changes) are often automated, as they need to be repeated frequently.

+4. VCS (Version Control Systems):
+    - Definition: Tools managing changes to source code over time.
+    - Example: Git is a VCS allowing multiple developers to work on a project simultaneously.
+It tracks changes, enabling collaboration without conflicts.

+5. CI/CD:
+- CI (Continuous Integration): Regularly merging code changes into a shared repository.
+- CD (Continuous Deployment/Delivery): Automatically delivering changes to production (Deployment) or preparing changes for release (Delivery).
+- Example: Jenkins is a CI/CD tool that automates building, testing, and deploying code, ensuring new changes are integrated smoothly.